containers/common/docs/containers.conf.5.md

 REST API.
 Note that this will ignore unqualified-search-registries and short-name aliases defined in containers-registries.conf(5).

+**compose_warning_logs**=true

+Emit logs on each invocation of the compose command indicating that an external compose provider is being executed.

 **conmon_env_vars**=[]

 Environment variables to pass into Conmon.